vladpurga/gameboard/README.md

 - Setup following this: https://github.com/devfd/react-native-google-signin
 - Then set up signing following this: https://developers.google.com/android/guides/client-auth

+## Privacy

+This is a hobby project and I make no assuranances about privacy and security.
+However, to try and ensure users can understand what the potential security implications are, be aware of the following notes.

+1. User accounts are created based on Google OAuth, this means if you have a google account you can register.
+2. The app requests your Display Name, Email Address and Thumbnail only.
+3. If you are registered, other users can see your Email, Display Name and Thumbnail if they search for your email address in the 'add friends' screen.

+Beyond this no personal data is used and your Google credentials are never stored (they are passed directly to google, using OAuth).
+In theory there should be very little data the app or server has to potentially be lost or stolen, but again, no assurances are offered.

 ## TODO

 - [ ] Navbar buttons: use nativebase header